coarse-graining/cgnet/devtools/README.md

 - PRs from non-developers require 2/3 approving developer reviews.
 - Major PRs from developers require 2/2 approving reviews from the other developers.
 - Minor PRs from developers require 1/2 approving reviews from the other developers.
+- For now, if it's not obvious, we'll just talk within each PR about whether it's "major" or "minor".
+If this seems to be a hassle, we can add labels or come up with another method.

 PR best practices